IndomitablePlatypus/queues/README.md

 - run migrations for your DB with `sail artisan migrate`;
 - the demo application is now running on the `http://localhost/`.

-Optionally, you can run `sail artisan tests` to take a look at the small assortment of included tests.
+Optionally, you can run `sail artisan test` to take a look at the small assortment of included tests.
+For this to work you will need to either add `queues_testing` database in the postgres container or to modify `.env.testing` to work with other database.

 ### Code structure